May 31, 2016

 Today is World No Tobacco Day, as organized by the World Health Organization’s Tobacco Free Initiative.

-Part of a truly Coordinated Approach To Child Health is making sure young people do not start using tobacco products, no matter the vehicle.
+Part of a truly Coordinated Approach To Child Health is making sure young people learn with health education lessons to not start using tobacco products, no matter the vehicle.
 A recent report from the CDC indicates that e-cigarette use is on the rise in youth, rising from 0.6% to 5.3% among middle school students.
 On May 5, the FDA issued a ruling prohibiting the sale of e-cigarettes to minors, and the Surgeon General stated in a recent talk with our friends at the Michael and Susan Dell Center for Healthy Living that “there is no reason children should be using e-cigarettes.”
 (For video, see below.)

-Planning to incorporate World No Tobacco Day in your classroom?
+Planning to incorporate World No Tobacco Day in your health education lessons?
 The WHO website has a handy fact sheet on tobacco use.